-What Is Beacon Ministry?
+What Is Beacon?

-Like is a lighthouse in the midst of dangerous waters, Beacon Ministry is the churches of the community coming together to provide a beacon to those who find themselves in those waters.
+Beacon is like a lighthouse in the midst of dangerous waters, Beacon is the churches of the community coming together to provide a beacon to those who find themselves in those waters.
 Communities with treacherous coastlines would come together to support the building, upkeep, and services of the community lighthouse.
 They did this because they wanted to provide a guide for getting back safely on solid ground.
-In the same way, Beacon Ministry provides a beacon of hope and guidance within our community for those who have hit rough waters in their life.
+In the same way, Beacon provides a beacon of hope and guidance within our community for those who have hit rough waters in their life.
 The light that any one congregation could provide is limited, but when we come together, the beacon shines brighter and reaches farther into the darkness.

-Beacon Ministry is churches, businesses, and volunteers joining together to help “Break the Chains of Poverty”.
+Beacon is churches, businesses, and volunteers joining together to help “Break the Chains of Poverty”.
 Through our partnerships we provide life coaching, mentoring, and financial assistance, connections with helping resources, a hot meal and spiritual support group for the homeless, and furniture for those who need it but cannot afford to buy it.

 *Unconditional acceptance of all persons